nimiCurtis/so101_ros2/docs/setup.rst

    sudo chmod 666 /dev/<leader port>
    sudo chmod 666 /dev/<follower port>

-Calibration workflow
+Calibration
 --------------------
-Follow the Lerobot SO101 calibration guide to generate JSON calibration files for each manipulator.
+Follow the Lerobot SO101 `calibration guide <https://huggingface.co/docs/lerobot/so101?calibrate_follower=Command#calibrate>`_ to generate JSON calibration files for each manipulator.
 Save them to a known directory and reference that path from the bridge parameter files.
 The bundled defaults under ``so101_ros2_bridge/config/calibration`` provide an initial reference but should